 What causes earwax buildup?

 Managing earwax safely

-What should you avoid?
+What should be avoided?

+What causes earwax buildup?